Angelmmiguel/angelmm.rocks/articles/hire-ethical-developers.md

 You may think that it doesn't matter because their opinions are not relevant for their work. **However, increasing their popularity has a dangerous consequence**.
 Their ideas will become more popular too.

-**Please create a better community by promoting good people, not just developers**.
+**Please, create a better community by promoting good people, not just developers**.